-The attachments that bands are most commonly supplied with are headed pins, wire hooks and pieces of metal tubing.
+The attachments that bands are most commonly supplied with are headed pins, wire hooks and pieces of metal tubingdesired to be left open the joint is turned away so as not to be included in the soldering.

-Tubes are held in position upon bands for soldering by means of wire clips as shown in (dd) and (qq), or they may be held by means of a pointed instrument passed through the tube as in Fig. 204.
+Tubes are held in position upon bands for soldering by means of wire clips as shown in (dd) and (gg), or they may be held by means of a pointed instrument passed through the tube as in Fig. 204.

-As tubes are usually not soldered along their edges after being drawn, they can be closed at the time of soldering to the bands by placing the joint next to the band, and when desired to be left open the joint is turned away so as not to be included in the soldering.
+As tubes are usually not soldered along their edges after being drawn, they can be closed at the time of soldering to the bands by placing the joint next to the band, and when